|

 Below are my ideas on how transistors really work.
 They're *not*

-based on the traditional explanations found widely in engineering texts
+based on the traditional explanations found widely in technician's texts

-and electronics magazines.
-Instead they're based on semiconductor physics
+and hobbyist magazines.
+Instead they're based on engineering textbooks:

 |